 For many years we have sponsored the Ethelflaeda Festival.

 We are currently reviewing the whole visitor experience to see if the Abbey’s history and curiosities can be presented in more coherent, innovative and informative ways.
+We are also planning to upgrade the existing Timeline display in the Abbey which has proved popular with visitors.